-Given Lemma 7, it is sufficient to show that the t-optimal vector n(t) is weakly increasing in t, and that its time-derivative is locally constant as described in the theorem.
-We will in fact prove the same result under the following weaker assumption:
+Given Lemma 5, it is sufficient to show that the t-optimal vector n(t) is weakly increasing in t, and that its time-derivative is locally constant as described in the theorem.
+The proof is divided into several sections below.